WangZhiYao/WangZhiYao/README.md

 ### Github Summary

-- 🚀 [Booster](https://github.com/WangZhiYao/Booster) is an android application to record some game account & characters
+- 🚀 [Booster](https://github.com/WangZhiYao/Booster) is an android application to help special game booster.
 - 🌸 [WaterEver](https://github.com/WangZhiYao/WaterEver) is an android application to help me record the growth of my succulents, I have a lot of succulents.
 - 🏞 [bing.339.im](https://github.com/WangZhiYao/bing.339.im) is a python crawler & hexo blog use github actions get dailly bing wallpaper & push to [Bing Wallpapers](https://bing.339.im/?utm_source=github&utm_medium=profile&utm_campaign=link).
 - 🙈 The rest is probably not worth looking at.